-The prime objective behind the allocation of specific slots should be to ensure the most efficient use of scarce airport resources in order to maximise the benefits to the greatest number of airport users and to the travelling public.
+The prime objective behind the allocation of slots should be to ensure the most efficient use of scarce airport resources in order to maximise the benefits to the greatest number of airport users and to the travelling public.

-Against this background, coordinators should allocate the declared capacity (see 6.2) based on the following priorities when developing an initial slot allocation plan for the Schedules Conference (SC):
+Against this background, coordinators should allocate the available capacity (6.2) based on the following priorities when developing an initial slot allocation plan for the SC.

-6.8.1.1 Historical Precedence
+6.8.1.1 Historic Precedence

-The core of the slot allocation process is the use of historical precedence.
-This precedence applies only to equivalent, and not consecutive, scheduling periods (eg. Summer to Summer scheduling periods) and is limited to the equivalent period and days of operation.
-This principle entitles an airline to claim a series of slots within the same coordination parameter(s) in the next equivalent scheduling period, provided that:

-- the slots were allocated for regular scheduled services forming a series of slots; - At least 80% of the slots were operated by an airline as cleared by the coordinator (see 6.10.8).
+The core of the slot allocation process is the use of historic precedence.
+This precedence applies only to equivalent, and not to consecutive scheduling periods (e.g. Summer to Summer scheduling periods), and is limited to the equivalent period and days of operation.
+This principle entitles an airline to claim a series of slots within the same coordination parameter(s) in the next equivalent scheduling period, provided that at least 80% of the slots were operated by the airline as cleared by the coordinator (6.10.7).

-The basis for the calculation of historical precedence is outlined in 6.4 and Appendix 4.
+The basis for the calculation of historic precedence is outlined in 6.4 and Appendix 4.